Anomalous High Rainfall and Soil Saturation as Combined Risk Indicator of Rift Valley Fever Outbreaks, South Africa, 2008–2011

 Author affiliations: Agricultural Research Council–Onderstepoort Veterinary Institute, Onderstepoort, South Africa (R. Williams, P. Majiwa); Agricultural Research Council–Institute for Soil, Climate and Water, Pretoria, South Africa (J. Malherbe, H. Weepener); University of Pretoria, Onderstepoort (R. Swanepoel)

-Figure 9.
+Figure 5.
 Risk maps for probability of Rift Valley fever (RVF) outbreaks in different areas of South Africa.
-A) Map for December 2010 showing subsequent outbreaks in January 2011.
-B) Map for January 2011 showing subsequent outbreaks in February 2011.
-C) Map for February 2011 indicating irrigation areas and subsequent outbreaks during March–June 2011.
+A) Map for December 2007 showing subsequent outbreaks in January and February 2008.
+B) Map for January 2008 showing subsequent outbreaks during March–June 2008.

 The conclusions, findings, and opinions expressed by authors contributing to this journal do not necessarily reflect the official position of the U.S. Department of Health and Human Services, the Public Health Service, the Centers for Disease Control and Prevention, or the authors' affiliated institutions.
 Use of trade names is for identification only and does not imply endorsement by any of the groups named above.